 - Financial documentation: While some banks may not ask for proof of income, it is a good idea to have these documents on hand, even if you only need to report a gross income on your application.

-- I.D. verification: You will need a social security number (SSN) or truncated taxpayer identification (TTIN) both to verify your identity and protect you from fraud.
+- I.D. verification: You will need a social security number (SSN) or individual taxpayer identification number (ITIN) both to verify your identity and protect you from fraud.

 - Proof of age: Often you will need a second form of identification both for security and for age requirements.
 The minimal age for cardholders is eighteen, so make sure your I.D. is up to date if you're a younger applicant.

 5. Understand the terms on your credit card application

 Every credit card application will state the standard terms and conditions for using the card.
 Make sure to understand these terms—especially the interest rates, repayment terms, and default conditions—before you go ahead with the application.
 You don't want to use your card for six months to find a surprise change to your interest rate.

 Where can you apply for a credit card?

 Now that you've found the right credit card and gathered all of your important documentation, you'll need to find the right way to file your application.